JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

-   worse, those processes can’t share TCP connections or reuse already negotiated TLS connections, so every download needs to do the while TCP SYN/ACK song and dance and then also do the TLS secret handshake, all of which which takes a lot of time.
+   worse, those processes can’t share TCP connections or reuse already negotiated TLS connections, so every download needs to do the while TCP SYN/ACK song and dance and then also do the TLS secret handshake, all of which takes a lot of time.

 2. **It’s inconsistent.** Since the exact way things got downloaded depended on what happens to be installed on your system, download behavior was terribly inconsistent.
 Downloads that work on one system might not work on another one.
-Moreover, any issues someone might have, inevitably end up out of scope for Julia to fix — the typical answer is "fix your system `curl`/`wget`/whatever," which is not a very satifactory solution for someone using Julia who just wants to be able to download things.
+Moreover, any issues someone might have, inevitably end up out of scope for Julia to fix — the typical answer is "fix your system `curl`/`wget`/whatever," which is not a very satisfactory solution for someone using Julia who just wants to be able to download things.

 3. **It’s inflexible.** The core requirements of downloading something are